 God is great.

-Abdul Hakim Mohammed says he drove to Florence, planning to open fire on the Army recruiting office.
+In a series of letters to the Memphis Commercial Appeal, an EW Scripps newspaper, Abdul Hakeem Mohammed says he drove to Florence, planning to open fire on the Army recruiting office.

-But we're now told by uh several law enforcement officials that just before this shooting happened, Mateen, uh the the uh the man that the police say was the gunman called a nine one-one phone number in Florida and uh on once the operator answered, swore his allegiance to Al Baghdadi, the head of ISIS.
+But we're now told by several law enforcement officials that just before this shooting happened, Mateen, the man that the police say was the gunman, called a 911 phone number in Florida and on, once the operator answered, swore his allegiance to al-Baghdadi, the head of ISIS.

 He reportedly mentioned Allah during the rampage.